Gemstones-related

 Are these responsibly sourced gemstones?
 How?

-Yes!
-We believe this is the most responsible initiative of any gemstone supply chain effort to date, worldwide!
-How can we say this?
-For SO many reasons!
-Firstly, let's examine who participates and who benefits.
-These beautiful gems are mined by independent local women and men miners, not a large foreign company with tenuous connections to a community.
-(Larger scale gem mining companies don't really exist in this part of Tanzania anyways).
-Women miners spend their profits locally, in ways that they choose, and all community give-back priorities have been chosen by the women themselves.
-The women miners were co-designers of the Moyo Gems program itself, telling us how they wanted it to operate, how they wanted to be paid, and what they hoped to accomplish.
-Seeing your wishes come true?
+Women miners: These beautiful gems are mined by independent local women and men miners (larger scale gem mining companies don't really exist in this part of Tanzania.
+In Kenya, they do.)
+The membership composition of women to men ranges between 50-60% women, with 60% women being the overall target.
+Women miners typically spend their profits locally, in ways that they choose, and all community give-back priorities have been chosen by the women miners themselves.
+The women miners were the original co-designers of the Moyo Gems program itself, telling us how they wanted it to operate, how they wanted to be paid, and what they hoped to accomplish.
+Seeing your wishes and direct requests come true?
 What is more empowering than that?
+The program requirements have been kept at low-levels deliberately to ensure that the average woman gem miner is able to participate if she desires.
+When program entry standards are set too high, women miners are routinely left behind because of their customary duties at home, institutional barriers (such as formal financing), and the realities of who is educated (and who is not) in some rural contexts.

 What is ASM?